Pierrequiroulenamasspamouss/R36_clones_hacking/README.md

 WARNING : this is not a tutorial for beginners. it is a proof of concept that having a ssh connection to your machine via OTG is possible.

-** I need someone to help me run the script directly via the homescreen , or with an easy modifications tool. (adding a new system called homebrews is possible, to bypass the need for uart and just use ueat once.
+** I need someone to help me run the script directly via the homescreen , or with an easy modifications tool. (adding a new system called homebrews is possible, to bypass the need for UART and just use the serial via UART once.

-a script to modify the file /storage/.emulationstation/es_systems.cfg and add the followinf lines inbetween the other systems :
+What I need is a script to modify the file /storage/.emulationstation/es_systems.cfg and add the following lines inbetween the other systems :
 ```
   <system>
     <name>homebrews</name>